Skip to content

 They are informal, online meetings bringing together DEBRA members and EB researchers before they apply for funding, to discuss research proposals and shape them together.

-For members this is a chance to get closer to the EB research in the pipeline, and to put your questions about the research to the researchers themselves.
+For members, this is a chance to get closer to the EB research in the pipeline, to put your questions about the research to the researchers themselves and help to shape their projects.

-For researchers it’s a great public/patient involvement (PPI) opportunity while getting your research proposal ready for submission.
-You can question those directly affected by EB about particular elements of your research design, or you can get feedback on the ‘abstract’ and ‘value to EB’ sections of your proposal.
+For researchers, it’s a great public/patient involvement (PPI) opportunity while getting your research proposal ready for submission.
+You can question those directly affected by EB about particular elements of your research design and get feedback on the readability of the ‘abstract’ and ‘value to EB’ sections of your proposal that will be reviewed by our members.

 Members and researchers sign up in advance to attend the DEBRA application clinic.
-The researchers will send a draft version of an “abstract”, a short description of their research project written in non-scientific terms, before the meeting for the members to read.
-These will be marked as confidential and shared only with those members attending the application clinic.
+We will ask researchers to provide a draft version of their “abstract”, a short description of their research project written in non-scientific terms, before the clinic for members to read.
+We will mark them as confidential and share only with those members attending the application clinic.

-Read our news article about the first Application Clinic in 2024 including feedback from member and researcher attendees.
+For more information, read our news articles about the 2025 application clinic and our first Application Clinic in 2024 including feedback from member and researcher attendees.

-Our next application clinic will be held online at 6:30pm on 13 February 2025.
-The deadline to register your interest is 6 February 2025.
-DEBRA will run the meeting and confirm the agenda once members and researchers are signed up.
+DEBRA will run the meeting and confirm the agenda once members and researchers sign up.
 We will support both researchers and members to get the most out of the session by sharing information and clarifying the aims of each researcher for the session.

 We are all united in our vision for a world where no one suffers with EB.
 To achieve this, research into EB should be aligned with the needs of the EB community by involving people with lived experience in research from the design phase onwards.

 DEBRA’s grant approval process asks researchers to show how they have included PPI in their project design.
-All grant proposals are reviewed and scored by our members before our Board of Trustees makes the final funding decisions.
+Our members review and score all grant proposals before our Board of Trustees makes the final funding decisions.
 So it can really pay to be able to explain clearly to a non-scientific audience what your project is, and how it will add value to the EB community.

 EB researcher and clinician, Dr Su Lwin, worked with DEBRA for PPI input into her research design, and says: